Harsh47579/civic-care/README.md

 ### For Citizens

 1. **Register/Login**: Create an account or sign in
-2. **Report Issues**: Use the "Report Issue" page to submit civic problems
+2. **Report Issues**: Use the "Report Issue" page to submit problems
 3. **Track Progress**: Monitor your reports in the dashboard
 4. **Engage Community**: Upvote, comment, and confirm other issues
 5. **View Map**: See all issues on the interactive map